Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [x] Use a "or" for facets of each group.
 - [ ] Manage pagination when item set is redirected to search.
 - [ ] Reorder items in items set (from module Next, see MvcListeners).
+- [ ] Integrate the override in a way a direct call to adapter->buildQuery() can work with advanced property search (see Reference and some other modules).
+- [ ] Rename search config "name" by "title" or "label".
+- [ ] Add hidden query to site settings.
+- [ ] DateRange field (_dr) may not appear in the type of index in mapping.

 Warning